Skip to main content

 Genetic counseling for children with Sertoli-Leydig cell tumor

 It may not be clear from the family medical history whether your child's ovarian tumor is part of an inherited condition related to a change in the DICER1 gene.
 Genetic counseling can assess the likelihood that your child's cancer is inherited and whether genetic testing is needed.
-Genetic counselors and other specially trained health professionals can discuss your child's diagnosis and your family's medical history to understand:
+Genetic counselors and other specially trained health professionals can discuss your child's diagnosis and your family's medical history to help you understand:

 • the options for DICER1 gene testing